 - Sightseeing as indicated

-- International airport taxes
+- International airfare and airport tax

-- Travel insurance (buy insurance)
+- Travel Insurance

-- Tips (suggested amount US$75 per week for staff only); Leader’s tip at your discretion
+- Tips (suggested amount US$75 per week for staff only; leader’s tips at your discretion)

-Most of our clients, from 3 years old to some in their 70s, have done and completed their treks with almost no exercise or training.
+MFrom3 years old to some in their 70s, most of our clients have completed their treks with almost no exercise or training.

 Do you offer hotel/airport pick-up?

 We offer hotel and airport pick-up.
-As you continue with your booking, there will be an option to input flight details or hotel name.
+As you continue with your booking, there will be an option to input flight details or hotel names.

 Do I need a visa?

-All foreign nationals who want to enter India need to possess a valid international travel document such as a passport with a valid visa that is obtained from an Indian Mission or Post abroad.
-All visa applicants are requested to apply for the Indian visa online by filling the online application form.
+All foreign nationals who want to enter India must possess a valid international travel document such as a passport with a valid visa obtained from an Indian Mission or Post abroad.
+All visa applicants are requested to apply for the Indian visa online by filling out the online application form.

-The duly signed hard copy of the completed application form is to be submitted at the concerned Indian Visa Application Center (IVAC) or directly to the Indian Mission or Post.
-The instructions to fill the form and appointment scheduling can be seen at the Instructions for Regular Visa Application.
-The applicant is required to bring the referral number and the required documents on the scheduled date of interview.
+The duly signed hard copy of the completed application form will be submitted at the concerned Indian Visa Application Center (IVAC) or directly to the Indian Mission or Post.
+The instructions to fill out the form and appointment scheduling can be seen in the Regular Visa Application Instructions.
+In addition, the applicant must bring the referral number and the required documents on the interview’s scheduled date.

 The status of the visa application can be checked on the link for Visa Enquiry.
 The applicants are also requested to visit the website of the Indian Mission for detailed information about the Indian visa.

-What should I bring on a trek?
+What should I bring on a Trek?

-Being properly equipped is one of the keys to a successful trek.
-For information to help you select the best type of clothing and equipment for your trip.
-Please see our Clothing and Equipment Guide.
+Being adequately equipped is one of the keys to a successful trek.
+For information to help you select the best type of clothing and equipment for your trip, please see our Clothing and Equipment Guide.

-Also, see our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.
+Also, see our Links page for details of specialist retailers who will offer further advice and assistance with purchasing new clothing or equipment.